eclipse-ankaios/ankaios/grpc/doc/swdesign/README.md

 ### gRPC Agent Connection

 One gRPC Agent Connection is created by the gRPC Server at startup.
+The gRPC Server then spawns a tonic gRPC service in a new green thread and all calls to the service are handled in tasks by the gRPC Agent Connection.

+### gRPC Commander Connection

-The gRPC Server then spawns a tonic gRPC service in a new green thread and all calls to the service are handled in tasks by the gRPCAgentConnection.
+One gRPC Commander Connection is created by the gRPC Server at startup.
+This connection is used by the Ankaios CLI `ank` or by third-party-applications to connect to the Ankaios server.
+The gRPC Server then spawns a tonic gRPC service in a new green thread and all calls to the service are handled in tasks by the gRPC Commander Connection.

 ## Behavioral view